AlexPzd/home-assignment/dynatrace_assignment.md

 ### Configure a pipeline

-Pipelines process incoming data in stages.
+Pipelines process data in stages.
 Each stage lets you use configurable **processors** to define the future shape of your data.

 **Note**: When setting up the pipelines, keep in mind that different data sources use different processors.
 To learn more about processors, see [Processor](https://docs.dynatrace.com/docs/shortlink/openpipeline-processing#processor).